-These guidelines include directions and criteria that apply to all proposals submitted to the UF Grant Program.
-Please be sure to adhere to the information provided in Part I: General Information and Guidelines; the specific criteria and stipulations provided in Part II: UF Grant Program Description; and Part III: Proposal Instructions & RFP Application Form.
+These guidelines include directions and criteria that apply to all proposals submitted to the IDIGC.
+Please be sure to adhere to the information provided in Part I: General Information and Guidelines; the specific criteria and stipulations provided in Part II: IDIGC Program Description; and Part III: Proposal Instructions & RFP Application Form.

-The overall purpose and goal of the UF Grant Program as recommended by the Campus Climate Survey Advisory Committee is: "Identify sustainable initiatives to provide faculty, staff, and students with the skills to engage in dialogues related to sensitive subjects, in a civil and respectful manner and provide safe venues for these discussions; develop a pool of individuals who are well equipped to facilitate these discussions".
-Additional UF goals include:
+The overall purpose and goal of the IDIGC as recommended by the Campus Climate Survey Advisory Committee is: "Identify sustainable initiatives to provide faculty, staff, and students with the skills to engage in dialogues related to sensitive subjects, in a civil and respectful manner and provide safe venues for these discussions; develop a pool of individuals who are well equipped to facilitate these discussions".
+Additional goals include to:

-- 1) to encourage faculty and staff to address the campus goals for building a diverse campus community; - 2) to fund programs or research initiatives that seek innovative approaches to diversity and inclusion or seek to provide new data to support the importance of institutional diversity and inclusion; and - 3) to promote the development of initiatives that foster an inclusive and welcoming environment that promotes the success of all who work and study at West Chester University.
+- 1) Provide faculty, staff, and students with the skills to engage in dialogues related to sensitive subjects in a civil and respectful manner and provide safe venues for these discussions through the development of individuals who are well equipped to facilitate these discussions. - 2) Encourage faculty and staff to address the campus goals for building a diverse campus community; - 3) Fund programs or research initiatives that seek innovative approaches to diversity and inclusion or seek to provide new data to support the importance of institutional diversity and inclusion; - 4) Promote the development of initiatives that align with the University's diversity and inclusion strategic priorities; and - 5) Promote the development of initiatives that foster an inclusive and welcoming environment that promotes the success of all who work and study at WCU.